mulesoft-assets/template-healthcare-ehr2crm-sync-process-api/README.md

 - [Download Anypoint Studio](https://www.mulesoft.com/platform/studio)
 - [Download Mule runtime](https://www.mulesoft.com/lp/dl/mule-esb-enterprise)

-### Import a template into Studio
+### Import a Template into Studio
 Anypoint Studio offers several ways to import a project into the workspace, for instance:

 - Anypoint Studio Project from File System
 - Packaged mule application (.jar)

-You can find a detailed description on how to do so in this [Documentation Page](https://docs.mulesoft.com/anypoint-studio/v/7.2/).
+You can find a detailed description on how to do so in this [About Anypoint Studio](https://docs.mulesoft.com/anypoint-studio/v/7.2/).

 ### Run in Studio